NVlabs/I2SB/README.md

 ## Download pre-trained checkpoints

 All checkpoints are trained with 2 nodes, each with 8 32GB V100 GPUs.
-Pre-trained checkpoints can be downloaded via
+Pre-trained checkpoints and can be downloaded from [here](https://drive.google.com/drive/folders/1sgHF2FjgsAiV7doBeeOiBD8NyQhKutsG) or via
 ```bash
 bash scripts/download_checkpoint.sh $NAME
 ```